The Secret to Chromebook Management for Schools

 4. One-Click Exchanges & Repair Management

 Inevitably, the devices are distributed to students, who may damage them.
 As a result, they may need to exchange the devices for one that works.
-The IT department can fulfill the exchange with one click in VIZOR.
+The IT department can fulfill the exchange with one click in VIZOR for Chromebooks.
 The following is what happens in that one click:

 - The information in the student profile updates to the new device,